SuperChargedCoder/SwagLabs_Automation/README.md

 # SwagLabs_Automation
-Automation of E-Commerce webapp using selenium base framework integrated with TestNG
+Automation of E-Commerce webapp using Selenium-based framework integrated with TestNG and Cucumber